bmaunde/guidelines/Magento/magento-cloud-setup.md

     git config --global user.email <your github email address>

-### Installation of a Standalone Develoment Environment
+### Install Development Environment
 This step allows you to set up a new environment for development purposes.
 This is standalone from the cloud environment.
 For an integrated environment, please see the relevant section below.

 To install, you will need to navigate to the desired installation root directory - e.g/var/www/html.

 #### Set Auth for Composer
 To be able to clone from the Magento repository, you will need to authenticate with a user that has permissions to download.

 Please copy the **auth.json** from the folder where you cloned the cloud environment to the .config/composer folder in your home directory

     cp <cloud project folder>/auth.json /home/<user>/.config/composer/auth.json

 #### Clone Magento Commerce
 Use the following command to clone magento commerce to a new installation directory.

     composer create-project --repository=https://repo.magento.com/ \
     magento/project-enterprise-edition magento